insight-platform/Savant/docs/source/main_concepts/adapters.rst

 thus decoupling input/output operations from the main processing.
 All adapters are implemented as Docker images, and Python scripts have been developed to simplify the process of running and using source and sink adapters.
-The following section outlines the different parameters for each adapter and provides examples of how to run them using the Python scripts.
+The following section outlines the different parameters for each adapter and provides examples of how to run them using the Python scripts and there are also direct docker run examples.
 A savant module is able to interface with any number of both source and sink adapters at the same time by using ZeroMQ sockets.

 .. note::